nfredmond/DOT-Dashboard/combined_documentation.md

 A core feature of Planning Manager is allowing users (transportation planners) to easily create and adjust scenarios.
 The UI/UX should be designed for **interactive scenario development** with dynamic input adjustments and comparison tools.

-**User Input Interface:** Provide forms and controls for all key assumptions that go into the CAMP model.
+**User Input Interface:** Provide forms and controls for all key assumptions that go into the GreenChAMP (Green DOT Chained Activity Modelling Process) model.
 This might include:

 * **Land Use and Demographics:** Tables or forms to input population, employment, household info per zone (or allow upload from a CSV/shapefile for large numbers of zones).
 * **Trip Generation Factors:** Sliders or numeric inputs for trip rates by purpose (e.g., trips per household or per job).
 If using cross-classification, UI for those categories.
 If a user wants to test telecommuting, they could adjust a percentage that reduces certain trip purposes.